Coronavirus Aid, Relief, and Economic Security Act or the “CARES Act” Summary of SBA 7(a) Small Business Interruption Loans

 - During the covered period, the requirement that the entity could not obtain credit elsewhere does not apply.

-During the covered period there will be no SBA yearly fee or SBA guarantee fee.
+During the covered period there will be no SBA yearly fee or SBA guarantee fee with coronavirus aid for small businesses.

 SBA GUARANTEE AMOUNT